mila-iqia/mila_datamodules/README.md

 # (WIP) Cluster-Aware Datamodules

-Efficient Datamodules customized for the Mila/ComputeCanada clusters
+Efficient Datamodules customized for the Mila/ComputeCanada clusters.

+NOTE: This is a work in progress.
+Please let us know what you think, what features you'd like to see, what datasets we're forgetting, etc, using the issues tab.

 ## Installation: